 The purpose of your trip and how frequently you visit the Schengen Area will determine the type of entry visa/permit you'll receive.

 In simpler terms, this will determine how often you can enter and exit the Schengen Area.
-But, with that said, you should always be mindful of your Schengen Visa's validity period, which I'll explain later in this post.
+But, with that said, you should always be mindful of the validity of your Schengen visa.

-As the name suggests, this type of entry visa will allow you to enter the Schengen Area once within the validity period of your Schengen Visa.
+This type of entry visa will allow you to enter the Schengen countries once within the validity of the Schengen visa.
 After exiting the Schengen country, you won't be able to return.

-As you already guessed, the double-entry visa will allow you to enter the Schengen Area more than once.
+The double-entry visa will allow you to enter the Schengen countries more than once.
 This allows you to return to your home country (or another country) and travel back to the Schengen Zone one more time.
 This also means that you won't be able to return once you exit the country the second time around.